xuandung38/cms-docs/media.md

 ```

-## Option 2: Modify it from your theme, media sizes will depends on your theme.
+## Option 2: Modify it from your theme, media sizes will depend on your theme.
 Add to `platform/themes/your-theme/functions/functions.php` or in your plugin service providers.

 ```php